cstahoviak/cherno-cpp/README.md

 ### Video #21: `Static` in C++
 - __Context 1__: `static` keyword when used outside of a class or struct.
-   - `static` effectively allows you to mark a variable as "private" for a specfic translation unit (cpp file).
+   - `static` effectively allows you to mark a variable as "private" for a specific translation unit (cpp file).
    - This prevents any other translation unit (cpp file) from finding that `static` variable in the linking process via the `extern` keyword.
 - __Context 2__: `static` keyword when used inside a class or struct.
    - A `static` member variable of a class/struct is the same across all instances of that class/struct, i.e. there will be only __one instance__ of the `static` member variable.
    - A `static` method of a class does not have access to the object itself, i.e. cannot access the `this` keyword.
    - static methods (and also variables?) cannot access non-static variables because static methods do not actually have a "class instance".
+- See more on `static` from [this](https://stackoverflow.com/questions/15235526/the-static-keyword-and-its-various-uses-in-c) StackOverflow question.

 ### Video #23: Enums in C++
 - Enums provide a way to give a name to a value and organize groups of names and values that make sense together.